ohhsodead/FileMasta/README.md

 - Collects metadata from OMDb & Popcorn Time

 ## How does it work?
-It communicates with the [open database](https://github.com/invu/openplex-app/blob/master/assets/open-movies.txt) to collect the latest movies available for streaming, along with some supported streams.
-We also use our custom built command-line application to query some of the [public open movies directories](https://github.com/invu/openplex-app/blob/master/assets/open-movies-directories.txt), returning almost over 10,000 files just for movies!
-All of our other databases (series, anime, etc.) are hosted [here](https://github.com/invu/openplex-app/blob/master/assets/).
+It communicates with the [open database](https://github.com/invu/opentheatre-app/blob/master/assets/open-movies.txt) to collect the latest movies available for streaming, along with some supported streams.
+We also use our custom built command-line application to query some of the [public open movies directories](https://github.com/invu/opentheatre-app/blob/master/assets/open-movies-directories.txt), returning over 18,000 certified files!
+All of our other databases (series, anime, etc.) are hosted [here](https://github.com/invu/opentheatre-app/blob/master/assets/).
 Also includes movie metadata collecting from both [Open Movie Database API](https://omdbapi.com) and [Popcorn Time API](https://popcorntime.sh).
 Other features include opening files in both WMP, MPC & VLC Player and downloading multiple files asynchronously.

 ## Latest Build
-OpenPlex 2.0.4
+OpenTheatre 2.0.4

 ## Framework & Backend
 The application is using .NET 4.6.2 WinForms Framework written in C#.